Exscientia/physicsml/docs/source/pages/tutorials/gdb9_uncertainty.md

 ## Training the model

 We can now turn to training the model!
 The ``ensemble_ani_model`` is composed of a single AEV computer and a number of neural network heads.
-These heads is trained from different randomly initialised parameters with the idea that each one converges to a different minimum of the loss landscape.
+These heads are trained from different randomly initialised parameters with the idea that each one converges to a different minimum of the loss landscape.
 The final prediction is the mean of the individual predictions with a standard deviation computed from their variance.
-The idea is that if all the models produce a similar prediction for a datapoint then it must "more certain", whereas if the predictions are different then the uncertainty is higher.
+The idea is that if all the models produce a similar prediction for a datapoint then it must be "more certain", whereas if the predictions are different then the uncertainty is higher.

 We start by specifying the model config and the ``x_features``, the ``y_features``, and the ``n_models`` the number of heads to use.